Table of Contents

 Difference Between Corporate Bonds and Stocks

-When an investor purchases a corporate bond, on the other hand, they do not own a piece of the company.
-The bondholder is only entitled to interest and the principal.
+When an investor purchases a corporate bond, on the other hand, they do not own a piece of the company; they’ve given a loan to the company.
+The bondholder is therefore entitled to interest plus their original principal.
 Those amounts don’t change based on company profits or the stock price.
 When a company goes bankrupt, bondholders have priority over stockholders when it comes to claims on the issuer’s assets.

 How to Buy Corporate Bonds